 Educational Accessibility: How to Design Inclusive Lessons from the Start

 Many difficulties emerge because lessons are designed for an "average" student who does not exist.
-This article explores the concept of **instructional accessibility** and proposes concrete examples for building inclusive lessons from the start, reducing the need for subsequent corrective interventions.
+This article explores the concept of instructional accessibility and proposes concrete examples for building adaptive design lessons from the start, reducing the need for subsequent corrective interventions.

 The Problem of the “Standard” Student